 1.5.37 Secondary Server

 An special kind of general configuration parameter is the definition of a secondary server.
-This allows the definition of a server to send data to, in a complementary way to the server defined the standard way.
+This allows defining a server to send data to, in a complementary way to the server defined the standard way.
 The secondary server mode works in two different ways:

-- on_error: Send data to the secondary server only in cases it could not send them to the primary one.
+- on_error: It sends data to the secondary server only when it cannot send them to the primary one.

-- always: Always send data to the secondary server, no matter if it's able to contact the main server or not.
+- always: It always sends data to the secondary server, both if it can contact the main server or not.

 secondary_server_ip 192.168.1.123 secondary_server_path /var/spool/pandora/data_in secondary_mode on_error secondary_transfer_mode tentacle secondary_server_port 41121